MaineGeneral Residential Services for Women

 MaineGeneral Residential Services for Women - Augusta, ME

 Mainegeneral Residential Services For Women is an addiction treatment center located at 9 Spruce Street in the 04330 zip code in Augusta, ME.
 It is operated by a private non-profit organization.
-Mainegeneral Residential Services For Women provides relapse prevention from naltrexone, buprenorphine maintenance and naltrexone administration.
-Some of the treatment approaches used by Mainegeneral Residential Services For Women include counseling for trauma victims, motivational interviewing and 12 step rehabilitation.
-Mainegeneral Residential Services For Women provides 60 and 90 day inpatient heroin rehab and residential heroin rehab.
-It also provides residential heroin addiction treatment and inpatient treatment for co-occurring mental health and heroin use.
+Mainegeneral Residential Services For Women provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Mainegeneral Residential Services For Women include matrix model, brief intervention and relapse prevention treatment.
+Mainegeneral Residential Services For Women provides residential long term heroin treatment and long term heroin rehab.
+It also provides inpatient dual diagnosis treatment and residential heroin abuse treatment.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 9 Spruce Street, Augusta, ME 04330